How Do You Determine if a Car is Totaled?

 Following a serious car accident, an insurance company will consider a car to be damaged beyond repair, or totaled, if the cost to repair the car exceeds a certain percentage of the car’s actual cash value immediately before the accident.
 This may sound like an objective and unbiased definition, but insurers might manipulate these values to suit their bottom line to the detriment of the car’s owner.

-The New York car accident attorneys at Douglas and London represent individuals that have suffered property losses and injuries in car accidents.
+The New York car accident attorneys at Douglas & London represent individuals that have suffered property losses and injuries in car accidents.
 Our years of experience in automobile accident cases has created a base of knowledge that we rely on to recover damages that compensate our clients for the maximum value of their totaled cars.

 Whether a car is totaled varies from state to state